MicrosoftDocs/fabric-docs/docs/data-factory/create-data-workflows.md

 ## Prerequisites

-Enable Apache Airflow in your Tenant.
+- Enable Data workflows in your Tenant.

 > [!NOTE]
 > Since Data workflows is in preview state, you need to enable it through your tenant admin.
 If you already see Data workflows, your tenant admin may have already enabled it.

-1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand 'Users can create and use Apache Airflow projects (preview)' section.
+1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand 'Users can create and use Data workflows (preview)' section.
 2. Select **Apply**.

 :::image type="content" source="media/data-workflows/enable-tenant.png" lightbox="media/data-workflows/enable-tenant.png" alt-text="Screenshot to enable Apache Airflow in tenant.":::